-So this year again it seems more like April/May showers will bring June flowers!
-But I’m definitely not complaining…only thing I am complaining about is all the darn weeds that seem to pop up overnight with the warm and rainy weather we have had this spring.
-So as a friendly reminder to all of our clients that we have mulched this past March-May (or if you have beds with stone or walkway/patio joints) this is the perfect time to start your applications of weed control and pre-emergent so that you can protect your spring investment.
+This year I think we may finally get a more typical April with rain (some snow lol) showers that will bring May flowers!
+But I’m definitely not complaining…only thing I am complaining about is all the darn weeds that seem to pop up overnight with any warm or rainy weather.
+But we have been in a drought since summer 2020 so I will not complain since we need it.
+As a friendly reminder to all of our clients that we have mulched this past March-April (or if you have beds with stone or walkway/patio joints) this is the perfect time to start your applications of weed control and pre-emergent so that you can protect your spring investment.
 We provide a useful guide to our clients along with a contact for the Green Scene a company that provides bed and area weed control for larger accounts (5000 square feet and more) or if you are too busy (lawns, wood lines, landscape plantings, walkways, patios, pool stone etc) and here’s a copy for reference: Maintenance-Care-guide-after-mulching

 Weed Control 101